 Visit my website: http://www.rogeraldridge.com/

-After working as a professional musician (including with Smokey Robinson), composer-arranger, and music educator for 9 years, Roger realized that he would not be able to support his family through music.
-He made a career change in 1977 to become an analyst and worked at Southwestern Bell, Bell Atlantic, Fannie Mae, and DecisionPath Consulting.
+After working as a composer-arranger, music director, professional musician, and educator, Roger found that he needed to have a different way to support his family.
+He made a career change to become an analyst and worked at Southwestern Bell, Bell Atlantic, Fannie Mae, and DecisionPath Consulting for what became a 34-year career.
 Due to a busy work and family schedule, Roger was away from music for 12 years.
-However, he started to compose again in 1989.

-Roger’s business transfer from Missouri to Maryland in 1983 became an important development in his music.
-When he started composing again much of his new music was directly inspired by his life in Maryland – in particular, his love of the Appalachian Mountains and Chesapeake Bay.
+A business transfer from Missouri to Maryland in 1983 became an important development in Roger's music.
+When he started to compose again in 1989 much of the new music was directly inspired by his life in Maryland – in particular, his love of the Appalachian Mountains and Chesapeake Bay.

-During this time he began to explore an interest in fiddle music.
-This was a result of hearing old-time fiddle players in West Virginia.
-It was easy for Roger to envision Appalachian fiddle music as being an early branch of the jazz family tree.
-He explored various fiddle traditions and incorporated them in his writing.
-As his music evolved a hybrid style emerged having a unique blend of jazz, roots music, tango, contemporary classical, blues, funk, samba, and other kinds of music that interest him.
+During this time he began to explore an interest in fiddle music after hearing old-time fiddle players in West Virginia.
+It was easy for Roger to envision Appalachian fiddle music as an early branch of the jazz family tree.
+He explored various fiddle styles and incorporated them in his writing.
+As Roger's music and concepts evolved jazz and roots music along with blues, tango, contemporary classical, and other kinds of music became intertwined in unusual ways in his writing.
+A variety of styles and forms emerged along with expanded harmonic color, a quirky humor in much of his work, and a fluid, musically expressive approach to time.
+It was increasingly difficult for one to define Roger's work by genre.

-While Roger has been composing for a long time, he did not have a good way to get his music out to be heard.
+While Roger has been composing for many years, he did not have a good way for others to hear the music for much of that time.
 He prefers to focus on composition and have other musicians perform his music.
-Roger decided in 2010 to begin using internet resources such as Facebook, Youtube, and other sites as a way for people to hear and discover his music.
+In 2010 Roger began to use various internet resources as a way for more people to hear and discover his work.
 Positive responses have been deeply gratifying for him.
-Roger’s music now has fans in many countries around the world.
+Roger’s music now has friends in many countries around the world.

 Donut Music (solo guitar).
 Commissioned by Keith Calmes.
-The composition was inspired by a line in a story written by Roger’s 8-year old granddaughter, Eillonwy: “Sitting in a dark room, eating a chocolate donut”.
+The composition was inspired by a line in a story written by my granddaughter Eillonwy (then 8 years old): “Sitting in a dark room, eating a chocolate donut".
 The music represents a stream of memories, images, and thoughts as one’s life is contemplated over a donut.
-Written in 9 movements (or bites), the composition draws upon various roots-based musical styles including blues, Appalachian, tango, jazz, samba, along with contemporary sound pieces.
+Written in 9 movements (or bites), the composition draws upon various roots-based musical styles including blues, Appalachian, tango, jazz, and samba.

-Music for jazz soloist, woodwind quintet, and rhythm section.
+Music for mid-size jazz ensemble.
 The scores use flexible instrumentation to enable the music to be performed by many configurations of instruments.
-The pieces completed to date are: Connecticut Avenue SUVs, New Tango No. 1, Baltimore Rowhouse, Sleepy Creek Samba, Smaller Ups and Downs, Blues for Lester, Salt Marsh Rag, and Appalachian Awakening.
-Stylistically, the music covers a lot of ground from American roots music to avant-garde.
+The pieces completed to date are: Connecticut Avenue SUVs, New Tango No. 1, Baltimore Row House, Sleepy Creek Samba, Smaller Ups and Downs, Blues for Lester, Salt Marsh Rag, and Appalachian Awakening.
+Stylistically, the music covers a wide range from American roots music to avant-garde.

 Music for tango-jazz band.
-Each piece in this series expresses a distinctive quality of the tango including movement, mystery, attraction, longing, audaciousness, coalesce, and passion.
+Each piece in this series expresses a particular quality of the tango including movement, mystery, attraction, longing, audaciousness, coalesce, and passion.

 Original tunes and extended pieces (in lead sheet format).
 The sheet music can be easily adapted for solo instruments and small groups.